Mitochondrial Myopathies (MM)

 Onset: Typically in infancy or early childhood

-Symptoms: Leigh syndrome causes brain abnormalities that can result in ataxia (impaired coordination), dystonia, external ophthalmoplegia (paralysis of the eye muscles), progressive neurodegeneration seizures, lactic acidosis (buildup of lactate in the body), vomiting, weakness, hypotonia, developmental delays, and altered control over breathing.
-Together, Leigh syndrome and MELAS are the most common mitochondrial myopathy.
+Symptoms: Leigh syndrome causes brain abnormalities that can result in ataxia (impaired coordination), dystonia (involuntary muscle movement), external ophthalmoplegia (paralysis of the eye muscles), progressive neurodegeneration seizures, lactic acidosis (buildup of lactate in the body), vomiting, weakness, hypotonia (decreased muscle tone), developmental delays, and altered control over breathing.
+Together, Leigh syndrome and MELAS are the most common mitochondrial myopathies.
 The prognosis of Leigh syndrome is generally poor, with survival generally being a matter of months after disease onset.2,3

 Mitochondrial DNA depletion syndrome (MDS)

-Symptoms: This group of autosomal recessive conditions (genetic diseases caused by a mutation inherited from both parents) is characterized by a significant decrease in mitochondrial DNA affecting multiple tissues.
-MDS can be classified in several major types, including myopathic, encephalomyopathic, hepatocerebral, and neurogastrointestinal MDS.
-Every type of MDS is caused by different sets of known mutations.
-These disorders typically cause muscle weakness and/or liver failure, as well as, more rarely, brain abnormalities.
+Symptoms: MDS is actually a group of autosomal recessive conditions (genetic diseases caused by a mutation inherited from both parents) characterized by a significant decrease in mitochondrial DNA affecting multiple tissues.
+There are four major types of MDS: myopathic (caused by mutations in the TK2 gene), encephalomyopathic (caused by mutations in the SUCLA2, SUCLG1, or RRM2B genes), hepatocerebral (caused by mutations in the DGUOK, MPV17, POLG, or TWNK genes), and neurogastrointestinal (caused by mutations in the ECGF1 gene).4 These disorders typically cause muscle weakness and/or liver failure, as well as, more rarely, brain abnormalities.
 “Floppiness,” eating difficulties, and developmental delays are common symptoms; progressive external ophthalmoplegia (PEO) and seizures are less common.